DataIntellectTech/TorQ/docs/analyticslib.md

-Parameters should be passed in the form of a dictionary, where start and end must be of the same type and interval can be either a long int or of the same type as start and end (i.e if start:09:00 and end:12:00, and intervals of 5 mins were required interval could equal 05:00 or 5)
+Parameters should be passed in the form of a dictionary, where start and end must be of the same type and interval can be either a long int or of the same type as start and end (i.e if start:09:00 and end:12:00, and intervals of 5 minutes were required interval could equal 05:00 or 5)

 Allowed data types are:
 date, month, time, minute, second, timestamp, timespan, integer, short, long